briandiloreto/AtomicViz/README.md

 * **AtomicViz** is free with limitations on the number and size of files included in the graph, and on the call-depth when graphing a function call hierarchy.
 Files in excess of the limits will be shown but will be permanently collapsed.

 * You can purchase an **annual license** to remove these limitations for a single machine.
 Create a simple graph with a few files.
 In the graph window show the "Atomic" toolbar and then click the smiley face to purchase a license.
+When developing remotely, the license will be valid only for the remote machine.

 * There is currently a hard cap of the number of files allowed, for performance reasons.
 Contact me if you need to increase this limit.